Bennyhwanggggg/WhatBot/backend/database/README.md

 ### Common SQL queries
 Contains common SQL queries used often in the rest of the software.

+### File storage
+Uses AWS S3 for file storage to store our training data.

 ## Data Schema
 ```
 Database 1: postgres